Run lightweight local workflows

 Key Features

-• Data Flow Operators - Pipe data between commands with => and -> (learn more)
+• Data Flow Operators - Pipe data between steps with => and -> (learn more)

 • Template Substitution - Use {{variable}} syntax to inject data into commands (learn more)